skycreeds/QWERTY-DIO/README.md

 Code is not neat 😁😁😁😁😁

-Time can be modified in code
+Timer can be modified in code

 main.txt will contain script that need to be typed